neilgee/genesischild-mobile-first/readme.md

 - *scripts-styles.php* contains all JS and CSS files for inclusion
 - *theme-defaults.php* contains all the theme defaults
 - *widgets.php* contains all the widgets that need to be registered
+- *beaverbuilder.php* contains all the BeaverBuilder functionality - only enabled if BeaverBuilder plugin is active
-- *woocommerce.php* contains all the woocommerce functionality, commented out snippets included
+- *woocommerce.php* contains all the woocommerce functionality, commented out snippets included - only enabled if WooCommerce plugin is active
 - *class-featured-custom-post-type-widget.php* widget for the Genesis Featured Custom posts

 ###Theme Defaults